HpWang-whu/YOHO/README.md

 We need the 3DMatch dataset (Train, Test) and the 3DLoMatch dataset (Test).

 We offer the origin train dataset containing the point clouds (.ply) and keypoints (.txt, 5000 per point cloud) here [TrainData](https://github.com/stanfordvl/MinkowskiEngine).
-With which, you can train YOMO yourself.
+With which, you can train the YOMO yourself.

 We offer the origin test datasets containing the point clouds (.ply) and keypoints (.txt, 5000 per point cloud) here [TestData](https://github.com/stanfordvl/MinkowskiEngine) .